fastice/velocityProcessing/README.md

 The code consists of a set of C-language programs, which while free standing, generally are called from python modules during production.

+This page describes production code.
+Most users will be better served by an extensive set of [Jupyter Notebooks and Python packages](https://github.com/fastice/GrIMPTools) to work with the GrIMP [products](https://nsidc.org/data/measures/grimp).

 # Velocity and Image Mosaicing Code

 The main programs for producing velocity and image mosaics as well as supporting programs for baseline estimation functions are located in the [mosaicSource](https://github.com/fastice/mosaicSource) repository.